 Youngsters on target

-2008 – András Simon was booked and also netted as Hungary Under-19’s lost 2-1 to Germany in the European Championship Finals in the Czech Republic.
+2008 – András Simon scored as Hungary Under-19’s lost 2-1 to Germany in the European Championship Finals in the Czech Republic.
 On the same day, future red Daniel Sturridge scored his only Under-19’s goal while winning his third and last cap at this level, as England beat Greece 3-0 in the same competition, with future reds loanee Victor Moses also featuring.

 1993 - Robbie Fowler struck as England Under-18’s beat the Netherlands 4-1 in a European Championship Finals group game in Walsall

 1992 - Future red Nick Barmby was on the scoresheet as England thumped Poland 6-1 in Germany in the Quarter-final of the same competition.

 2012 – Craig Bellamy and future red Joe Allen both featured as the Great Britain Olympic XI lost 2-0 to the Brazil Olympic XI in a friendly at the Riverside Stadium, with future red Steven Caulker also playing.

 1995 - Future red Brad Friedel played as the USA lost their Copa América Semi-final with Brazil 1-0 in Uruguay.